typesafehub/sbt-conductr-sandbox/README.md

 ## Port Mapping Convention

-If your application or service exposes a port via `sbt-bundle`'s `endpoints` declaration, then these ports will be automatically exposed.
+If your application or service exposes a port via `sbt-bundle`'s `endpoints` declaration then these ports will be automatically exposed.
 For example, if your web application serves traffic on port 9000 then it will become available on the IP addresses of the Docker containers that host each ConductR process.
-The first container will expose port 9000, the second will be 9010 and the third will be 9020.
+By convention, the first container will expose port 9000, the second will be 9010 and the third will be 9020.
 The sandbox cluster is configured with a proxy and will automatically route requests to the correct instances that you have running in the cluster.
-Therefore any one of the 9000, 9010 or 9020 will reach your application.
+Therefore any one of the addresses with the 9000, 9010 or 9020 ports will reach your application.

 As a convenience, `sbt-conductr-sandbox` reports each of the above mappings along with IP addresses when you use the `runConductRs` task.